Geology

 Minimum ThicknessDoubleDetermines the minimum spacing between surfaces when hierarchy is imposed.

-Account For HierarchyBooleanCauses geologic surfaces that might otherwise intersect each other to be corrected to account for geologic hierarchy.
+Account For HierarchyBooleanCauses geologic surfaces that might otherwise intersect each other to be corrected to account for Geologic Hierarchy.

 Reverse HierarchyBooleanCauses hierarchy to be imposed from the bottom up versus the normal top down.

-Pass Null Through SurfacesBooleanCauses the null nodes/cells defined in any surface to be passed to all of the surfaces.
+Pass Null Through SurfacesBooleanCauses the Null nodes/cells defined in any surface to be passed to all of the surfaces.

 Surface SelectionChoiceControls which surface is output for visualization or subsequent processing.
 Options are populated from the input field.